jeffreystoke/dotfiles/README.md

 ### Uninstall

-1. Backup your data in dotfiles
+1. Backup your data in dotfiles (show them with `git sparse-checkout list | xargs -I0 echo "${HOME}0"`)
 1. Remove all files from this project by running `git sparse-checkout set ""`
 1. Remove `${HOME}/.git`
+1. Restore your data to their origin directories

 ## Repo Maintenance